Andreasq99/phyz/README.md

 ## Installation <a name="installation"></a>
 ### Download Executable
-To download the finished app, simply download phyz.exe from the bin directory.
-Other apps can be found in their respective directories.
+To download the finished app, simply download Phyz.exe from the root directory.
 ### Install Screen Saver
 To install the program as a screen saver, download the phyz.scr app, right click, and select install.
 ### Forking